siash1/siash1/README.md

 <h2 align="left">Hi 👋!
-My name is Ashish Bisht and I'm a Frontend Developer from India</h2>
+My name is Ashish Bisht and I'm a Software Developer from India</h2>

 ###